 The recommended serving for Original Focus Factor is four tablets per day, containing a 692-gram proprietary blend.

 Like the Original Focus Factor, the recommended serving in Extra Strength is four tablets per day.
-In this formula, the proprietary blend is increased from 692 grams to 850 grams; however, vinpocetine is not included in either the Extra Strength or Brain and Vision formula.
+In this formula, the proprietary blend is higher and ranges from 692 grams to 850 grams.
+However, vinpocetine is not included in either the Extra Strength or the Brain and Vision formula.

-The recommended serving for Brain and Vision remains four tablets.
+The recommended serving for Brain and Vision is also four tablets.
 As mentioned, this formula does not contain vinpocetine, and the proprietary blend is reduced to 686-grams.
 It should be noted Brain and Vision do include Lutein and Zeaxanthin, two popular ingredients for eye health.
-The Lutein dosage at 15mg seems a bit small; however, the Zeaxanthin appears adequate.
+The Lutein dosage at 15mg seems a bit small, but the Zeaxanthin appears adequate.

 Both Kids Chewables have a recommended serving of two tablets.
 Focus Factor for Kids formulas are scaled back dramatically, and neither includes vinpocetine.

-If you are taking Focus Factor, it is recommended to use the product daily to get the most benefits.
-You won’t be able to improve memory and cognition overnight.
-This supplement needs to be taken consistently to see results.
+If you are taking Focus Factor, we recommend that you use the product daily to get the most benefits.
+You will not be able to improve memory and cognition overnight.
+You should take this product consistently to see results.

 Focus Factor is designed to promote brain health, so the short answer is yes.
-The supplement is well-formulated and you get a lot of effective ingredients in every dose.
-You get a lot of neuroprotective ingredients like omega-3 fatty acids and healthy vitamins like Vitamin C and B vitamins.
+The supplement is well-formulated, and you get a lot of effective ingredients in every dose.
+You also obtain neuroprotective ingredients like omega-3 fatty acids and healthy vitamins like vitamin C and B vitamins.

-If you are looking to improve your memory, concentration, and focus, Focus Factor is a good option.
+If you are looking to improve your memory, concentration, and energy, Focus Factor is a good option.

-The answer to this question can actually be found right above – yes, there is a version for children.
-Focus Factor has a children’s line of chewable tablets called Focus Factor for Kids.
-These have scaled back formulas and no vinpocetine, as well as no preservatives, gluten, or dairy.
+Because there is a version for children, Focus Factor for kids chewable tablets is safe.
+These are a lower-strength formula and have no vinpocetine.
+There are also no preservatives, gluten, or dairy.
 They are designed for kids and include essential vitamins, minerals, and neuro-nutrients.

 The line of products for kids includes Focus Factor Kids and Focus Factor Kids Extra Strength.

-While this supplement is designed specifically for children, you should think twice about loading your children up on supplements.
-While the ingredients have been proven to improve memory and focus, they are still supplemental and many of the ingredients haven’t been researched in depth.
-Often times, a healthy diet, increased sleep, and exercise are better options for children.
+While this supplement is specifically for children, you should think twice about loading your children up on supplements.
+Although the ingredients have been proven to improve memory and focus, they are still supplemental, and many of the ingredients have not been researched in depth.
+Oftentimes, a healthy diet, better sleep, and exercise are better options for children.